Skip to content

 6. Change to the configuration directory of seal-elasticsearch:

-7. In an editor, compare the new elasticsearch.yml configuration file to the old elasticsearch.yml.install-bak configuration file.
+7. In an editor, compare the elasticsearch.yml configuration file to the old elasticsearch.yml.install-bak configuration file.

-Add your customer-specific changes, e. g. path.repo or xpack.security.enabled.
+Add your customer-specific changes, e. g. network.host, path.repo or xpack.security.enabled.

 For details on the general configuration, see Configuring Elasticsearch.